MarkusHoyt/Group1_capstone/Team1.md

 Prediction: Based on health and lifestyle factors from the NHIS dataset, we predict that we will be able to classify whether or not a patient has Type 2 diabetes based on their responses to specific NHIS questions.

+# Data Files

+The CSV files were taken from https://www.cdc.gov/nchs/nhis/2022nhis.htm

+2019 - 2022 data was used.
+Methodology changed between 2018 and 2019, so data from 2018 and before were not compatible with 2019-2022
+adult19.csv
+adult20.csv
+adult21.csv
+adult22.csv

+# Data Combination

+The R file used to combine the data was:

+NHISData_Total.R

+# Finalized Data Set

+Using Excel, we reduced the